Enrolment Information (Adult Learners 19+) - Capital City College Group

 If you want to study courses up to Level 2 and you get paid more than the low wage threshold, but less than £30,000, we need to see proof that shows how much you or your family get paid.

-*If you have a job and you live in London and you get paid less than £25,642.50 every year, or if you live outside London and you get paid less than £20,319 every year, and you want to study a course up to Level 2 or one of the new Level 3 pathway courses, we need to see your most recent payslip that shows how much you get paid every month or year.
+*If you have a job and you live in London and you get paid less than £25,642.50 every year, or if you live outside London and you get paid less than £25,000 every year, and you want to study a course up to Level 2 or some Level 3 and Level 4 courses, we need to see your most recent payslip that shows how much you get paid every month or year.
 Or you can bring your contract of employment showing how much you get paid every month or year.

 ADVANCED LEARNER LOANS